acts-project/acts-project.github.io/docs/modules_geometry.md

      /// Check if id is in a valid state bool is_valid () const;

-Other than that, ACTS imposes no requirement on the  `Identifier` class.
+Other than that, Acts imposes no requirement on the  `Identifier` class.

 *QUESTION:*: Can we change this in ATLAS SW to an `operator bool()` ?

 ## GeometryObject base class and GeometryID

-All geometry objects in ACTS inherit from a virtual `GeometryObject` base class
+All geometry objects in Acts inherit from a virtual `GeometryObject` base class

     /// @class GeometryObject
     ///